Skip to content

 The origins of the collections housed at Manchester Museum can be traced back to the formation of the Manchester Society for the Promotion of Natural History in the 1820s.
 The collections of the Manchester Geological and Mining Society were transferred in 1850.
 Following the decline of the Society, the collections were transferred to Owens College (now The University of Manchester) in 1867 and a museum was built in 1885 to house these collections.

-The humanities collections began to be added in the late 1890s.
 A new extension was built for the archaeology and Egyptology collections in 1912, and another for the ethnology (now living cultures) collection in 1927.
 In 1977 the Museum took over the former University Dental School for use as administration offices.
 Between 2000 and 2003 the Museum benefited from a major capital development project funded by the Heritage Lottery Fund and the University, which allowed for a redisplay of the galleries as well as new facilities for visitors and the collections.

 The collections have been developed mainly through donation, bequest and field collecting or research by staff in both the Museum and the wider University.
 Collecting activity was highest during the late 19th and early 20th centuries, although collecting has continued at lower levels in all collecting areas since that time.